Sleeping Hours for Kids: How Much Sleep Does Your Child Need?

 Ideally, toddlers this age need about 14 hours of sleep each day.
 But some may even get through the day with just 10 hours.
 However, most kids between the ages of 21 months and 36 months still require one nap per day.
 This nap may last two to three hours.

 By this age, their nighttime routine is also pretty much set.
-So you will see them sleep from seven to nine pm until six to eight am.
+So you will see them sleep from 7 to 9 pm until 6 to 8 am.

 5. Age 3-6 years